-- The seats will be filled strictly on merit on the basis of the marks secured by the candidates at the Entrance Examination conducted by the Institute.
+- The seats are filled strictly on merit on the basis of the marks secured by the candidates at the Entrance Examination conducted by the Institute.

-- The Entrance Examination will be conducted in English language only.
+- The Entrance Examination conducts in English as well as the Hindi language.

 Entrance Examination for B.Sc.
 (Hons.)
-Nursing including Six AIIMS like Institutions will be conducted in the following cities:
+Nursing for all AIIMS will be conducted in the following cities:

 |Name of the City/Centre||Code|

 - The examination will be held in Delhi, and in English language only.

 - The selection of candidates will be made on a 2- stage performance evaluation as under :